Computer Science: Cyber Security

 • 3

 This course is designed as an introduction to C++ programming.
 Problem solving methods and algorithmic development stressing good programming style and documentation including top down and modular design is emphasized.
-Prerequisite: CSI 116.
+Prerequisite: CSI 104 or 116.

 • CSI 116